Introduction

 Step 2: The blinds

-If you are in a poker tournament, you will notice that blinds are raised at regular intervals.
+In a poker tournament, you will notice that blinds are raised at regular intervals.
 In a cash game, the blinds remain the same.

 The small blind is generally half the bigger blind.
 As the number of players decreases, the blinds must keep increasing throughout the tournament.